-The Company is engaged in cryogenic cellular storage, with a focus on the processing and preservation of umbilical cord (U-Cord^{\circ}) blood stem cells for autologous/sibling use.
+The Company is engaged in cryogenic cellular storage, with a focus on the processing and preservation of umbilical cord (U-Cord blood stem cells for autologous/sibling use.
 During its history, the Company has engaged in a number of other business activities outside of its core business area, such as development of cellular storage systems, development of new business enterprises and international investments.
 During the past several fiscal years, the Company incurred losses, related in large part to impairment of assets related to these non-core businesses, expenses of these non-core businesses and significant litigation expenses.
-During fiscal 2003, the Company announced that it would focus on its core business of marketing the U-Cord^{\circ} storage program and increasing the number of customers enrolled, with an emphasis in the U.S. market.
+During fiscal 2003, the Company announced that it would focus on its core business of marketing the U-Cord storage program and increasing the number of customers enrolled, with an emphasis in the U.S. market.
 Since that time, management has been working to control costs and stabilize the Company's business by continuing to resolve the disputes facing the Company and by directing resources to the core business.

-In the first quarter of 2005, the Company increased its revenues by 27% over the level in the 2004 period and achieved net income of approximately \$179,000, compared to \$214,000 in the 2004 period.
+During the six months ended May 31, 2005, the Company increased its revenues by 19% over the level in the 2004 period and achieved net income of approximately \$294,000, compared to \$823,000 in the 2004 period.
 Net storage revenues increased because of an increase in the customer base and the effects of two price increases during 2003 and one price increase during the third quarter of 2004 for newly enrolled customers.
-The Company continued to be profitable mainly because the increase in revenue due to the increase in the customer base and the effects of two price increases in revenue due to the increase in the customer base and the 2004 price increases partially offset the increases in cost of sales and marketing, general, and administrative expenses.
+The Company continued to be profitable mainly because the increase in revenue due to the increase in the customer base, the 2004 price increase, and recognition of \$498,000 in non-cash income in the second quarter in connection with the re-negotiation of a deferred consulting agreement with a former officer, which were partially offset by the increases in cost of sales and marketing, general, and administrative expenses.
 The significant increase in these expenses resulted mainly from costs to enhance existing production procedures and quality systems in the processing of cord blood specimens at the Company's new state-of-the-art, current Good Manufacturing Practice and Good Tissue Practice (cGMP/cGTP)-compliant facility in Oldsmar, Florida.
 The Company also deployed a new customer database, new network infrastructure and implemented plans to expand sales and marketing initiatives, which increased expenses.

-At February 28, 2005, the Company had cash and cash equivalents of approximately \$5,114,000 and marketable securities and other investments of approximately \$1,205,000.
-The Company's cash increased by approximately \$377,000 during the quarter, as a result of its cash flow from operations and the proceeds from the exercise of stock options.
-As of April 5, 2005, the Company maintains no indebtedness.
+At May 31, 2005, the Company had cash and cash equivalents of approximately \$5,419,000 and marketable securities and other investments of approximately \$826,000.
+The Company's cash increased by approximately \$681,000 during the first two quarters, as a result of its cash flow from operations and the proceeds from the exercise of stock options.
+As of July 13, 2005, the Company maintains no indebtedness.